videojs/videojs-youtube/README.md

 ## Additional Informations
 ytcontrols: Display the YouTube controls instead of Video.js.

-## Warning
-It will not run properly without a Web server.

 ##Special Thank You
 Thanks to John Hurliman for the original code on the old Video.js